Skip to main content

 Troubleshooting

 The following issues were reported by customers.
-We collected what we learned and the possible solutions.
+We've collected what we've learned and provided the possible solutions below.

 Long response times and connection issues

-First, you can verify on the Service Status Monitor whether ConfigCat is up and running or there is a planned maintenance.
+First, check the Service Status Monitor to see if ConfigCat is up and running or if there is any planned maintenance.

 General SDK Checklist

-2. Check if you configured the Data Governance functionality properly.
+2. Check if you've configured the Data Governance functionality correctly.

-3. Singleton: We strongly recommend using the ConfigCat SDK as a Singleton.
-Initializing the SDK over and over again can cause serious performance issues in production.
-If you want to use multiple SDK Keys in the same application, create only one ConfigCat Client per SDK Key.
+3. Singleton: We strongly recommend using the ConfigCat SDK as a Singleton object.
+Initializing the SDK multiple times can cause serious performance issues in production.
+If you need to use multiple SDK Keys in the same application, create only one ConfigCat Client per SDK Key.

 4. Are you using the proper polling mode for your use case?
 Details on polling modes in the SDK Docs.